zoranbosnjak/asterix-specs/website/index.md

 * [asterix](https://github.com/CroatiaControlLtd/asterix) is a *python* module
   and application for reading and parsing asterix data.
-It includes custom *xml* configuration files for asterix category definitions, similar but not the same as `asterix-data` project mentioned above.
+It includes custom *xml* configuration files for asterix category definitions, similar but not the same as the `asterix-data` project mentioned above.
   [This directory](https://github.com/CroatiaControlLtd/asterix/tree/master/asterix-specs-converter)
   contains an automatically generated version of the *xml* configuration files, together with the conversion script.